aloshdenny/SnakeNGen/README.md

 python src/train.py --model-type edm --output-prefix models/model --dataset training_data --gen-val-images
 ```

-The model was trained on [runpod.io](runpod.io) for 32 epochs, taking approximately 27 hours at a cost of $10.
+The model was trained on [modal.com](modal.com) for 50 epochs on an H100 80GB, taking approximately 14 hours at a cost of ~$64.

 ## Inference